michaeltelford/wgit/README.md

 ...
 ```

-Using a MongoDB [client](https://robomongo.org/), we can see that the two web pages have been indexed, along with their extracted *quotes* and *authors*:
+Using a MongoDB client, we can see that the two web pages have been indexed, along with their extracted *quotes* and *authors*:

 ![MongoDBClient](https://raw.githubusercontent.com/michaeltelford/wgit/assets/assets/wgit_mongo_index.png)

 The [DSL](https://github.com/michaeltelford/wgit/wiki/How-To-Use-The-DSL) makes it easy to write scripts for experimenting with.
-Wgit's DSL is simply a wrapper around the underlying classes however.
-For comparison, here is the above example written using the Wgit API *instead of* the DSL:
+Wgit's DSL is simply a wrapper around the underlying classes.
+For comparison, here is the quote example re-written using the Wgit API *instead of* the DSL:

 ```ruby
 require 'wgit'